Serene-Arc/bulk-downloader-for-reddit/README.md

 The following options apply only to the `download` command.
 This command downloads the files and resources linked to in the submission, or a text submission itself, to the disk in the specified directory.

+- `--make-hard-links`
+  - This flag will create hard links to an existing file when a duplicate is downloaded
+  - This will make the file appear in multiple directories while only taking the space of a single instance
 - `--no-dupes`
   - This flag will not redownload files if they already exist somewhere in the root folder tree
   - This is calculated by MD5 hash